benbrastmckie/ModelChecker/Code/README.md

 ## Instructions

-To generate a test file run `model-checker` without arguments.
+To generate a test file run `model-checker` in the terminal without arguments.
 Alternatively, run `model-checker path/to/test_file.py` if the `test_file.py` already exists.
 A number of [examples](https://github.com/benbrastmckie/ModelChecker/blob/master/Examples/examples.py) are provided in the GitHub repository.

 Each file must specify a set of `premises` which are treated conjunctively, `conclusions` which are treated disjunctively, and the number `N` of atomic states to include in each model.

-Optionally, the user can specify the following settings in each file:
+Optionally, the user can specify whether to print the Z3 constraints when a model is found, or the unsatisfiable core when no model exists, as well as an option to save the output.
+These settings are specified with the Boolean values `True` and `False`:

 - Print all Z3 constraints if a model is found: `print_cons_bool`
 - Print the Z3 unsatisfiable core constraints if no model exists: `print_unsat_core_bool`